Sujan122321/AI_Job_Recommender_system_with_MCP/README.md

 - `src/`: Source code including helpers and job API integration

 ### License
-This project is licensed under the MIT License.
+This project is licensed under the MIT License.\

+### Used Resources
+-  Gemini LLM
+- Apify for the job scraping from the linkedin and nakuri